ldionne/mpl11/README.md

 ### Why are MPL-style non-template nullary metafunctions not allowed?
-It introduces a special case in the definition of metafunction that prevents us from using `f::apply<>` to invoke a nullary metafunction class.
+It introduces a special case in the definition of metafunction that prevents us from using `f::apply<>` to invoke a nullary lifted metafunction.
 We have to use `apply<f>`, which will then use either `f::apply<>` or `f::apply`.
-This adds a template instantiation and an overload resolution to each metafunction class invocation, which significantly slows down compilation.
+This adds a template instantiation and an overload resolution to each lifted metafunction invocation, which significantly slows down compilation.
 Considering nullary metafunctions are of limited use anyway (why would you want a function without arguments in a purely functional setting?), this is not worth the trouble.
 Also,